 …

-When this message of the authentication sequence appears in a Reassociation Response frame, the Optional Parameter(s) field in the FTE may include the GTK, IGTK and BIGTK subelements.
-If a GTK, an IGTK or a BIGTK are included, the Key field of the subelement shall be encrypted using KEK (when the negotiated AKM is 00-0F-AC:3, 00-0F-AC:4, 00-0F-AC:9, or 00-0F-AC:13) or KEK2 (when the negotiated AKM is 00-0F-AC:16 or 00-0F-AC:17) and the NIST AES key wrap algorithm.
+When this message of the authentication sequence appears in a Reassociation Response frame, the Optional Parameter(s) field in the FTE may include the GTK, IGTK, BIGTK and WIGTK subelements.
+If a GTK, an IGTK, a BIGTK or a WIGTK are included, the Key field of the subelement shall be encrypted using KEK (when the negotiated AKM is 00-0F-AC:3, 00-0F-AC:4, 00-0F-AC:9, or 00-0F-AC:13) or KEK2 (when the negotiated AKM is 00-0F-AC:16 or 00-0F-AC:17) and the NIST AES key wrap algorithm.
 The Key field shall be padded before encrypting if the key length is less than 16 octets or if it is not a multiple of 8.
 The padding consists of appending a single octet 0xdd followed by zero or more 0x00 octets.
 When processing a received message, the receiver shall ignore this trailing padding.
 Addition of padding does not change the value of the Key Length field.
-Note that the length of the encrypted Key field can be determined from the length of the GTK, IGTK or BIGTK subelement.
+Note that the length of the encrypted Key field can be determined from the length of the GTK, IGTK, BIGTK or WIGTK subelement.

 TGba Editor: Change Subclause 30.9 in TGba Draft 2.1 as follows: (#2418, #2419)